pchain-org/pchain-guide/pchaindoc/source/pchainclient/createchildchain.rst

         ]
 	}

 Notice: Dont create different child chain with same address.
+You can find this priv_validator.json file in the datadir/.pchain/pchain directory.

 >>>>>>>>>>>>>>>>>>
 create child chain